-How easy is it for you to wait?
-What is your attitude like when someone delays doing something for you that they promised to do?

-Describe a time when you had to wait on God to do something in your life that you felt He was sure to do based upon His promises to you.
-(Salvation of a child, provision of a financial need, wisdom in a decision)

-Have you ever thought about how the people of Israel felt about the promises of God in the Old Testament before Jesus was born?
+- How easy is it for you to wait?
+What is your attitude like when someone delays doing something for you that they promised to do? - Describe at time when you had to wait on God to do something in your life that you felt He was sure to do based upon His promises to you. - Have you ever thought about how the people of Israel felt about the promises of God in the Old Testament before Jesus was born?
 What was God doing?
 Why was He waiting to send a Messiah?
 Do you think they gave up hope?
 Would you?